meyvain/meyvain.com/content/portfolio/Coders Adaptation.md

 <figure>
   <img class="fit image" src="images/fulls/hasadna1.jpg" />
   <figcaption>A meetup by 'The Public Knowledge Workshop'.
-Taken their website.</figcaption>
+Taken from their website.</figcaption>
 </figure>